How Long Can Anxiety Attacks Last And How Do I Cope With Them?

 What is an anxiety attack?

 An anxiety attack is an episode of severe anxiety and fear with a sudden onset.
 Unlike panic attacks, which often have no identifiable cause, anxiety attacks are often the result of a particular concern.
 Anxiety attacks can occur whether you have an anxiety disorder or not.
-These frightening attacks result from the body’s “fight-flight-or-freeze” mechanism, a deeply ingrained biological process that has evolved over thousands of years to help us survive.
+Anxiety attacks occur when the body’s “fight or flight” mechanism is triggered by a situation that seems stressful or frightening.
+The “fight or flight” response is a deeply ingrained biological process that has evolved over thousands of years to help us survive.

 Since anxiety attack symptoms tend to come on suddenly and feel very intense, you may assume that you’re having a heart attack or a nervous breakdown.
-Emergency Departments are regularly utilized by those experiencing anxiety, with an estimated 50% of people with panic disorder visiting the ER on multiple occasions due to their symptoms.
+Emergency Departments are regularly utilized by those experiencing anxiety attacks and panic attacks, with an estimated 50% of people with panic disorder visiting the ER on multiple occasions due to their symptoms.
 People who have experienced one anxiety attack are more likely to have another one in the future.
 Worry and fear about having an anxiety attack can make another one more likely, forming a negative feedback loop.

 Possible symptoms of an anxiety attack